RayBlast Games

 garbageIntakeRules

-Array of rules that are ran after garbage has been put into the Rise Meter.
+Ran after garbage has been added to the Rise Meter.

 Context: